 At the same time, however, courts have repeatedly held that authorities aren’t justified in breaking up public protests just because they slow traffic, inconvenience pedestrians, are annoying, or make other people mad (see, for example, Edwards v.
 South Carolina, 372 U.S. 229 (1963) and Coates v.
 City of Cincinnati, 402 U.S. 611 (1971)).

-As is true for limits on free speech, courts have held that government may set rules on where, when, and how public protests and other gatherings can take place, as long as those rules:
+As is true for limits on free speech, courts have held that government may set rules on where, when, and how public protests and other gatherings can take place, as long as those rules are:

-- aren’t “content-based,” meaning they to aren’t an attempt to squelch demonstrations based on their political message, and
+- "content neutral," meaning they to aren’t an attempt to squelch demonstrations or other gatherings based on their political message, and

-- are “narrowly tailored,” meaning they’re designed to serve legitimate concerns (like safety) with as few restrictions as possible on constitutional rights.
+- are “narrowly tailored,” meaning they’re designed to serve legitimate concerns (like health and safety) with as few restrictions as possible on constitutional rights.

 Some examples of how these guidelines work in particular situations: